Debchik/InNet/innet-app/SUPABASE.md

 - If you use Supabase RLS, allow the service role to select/insert/update rows (`auth.role() = 'service_role'`).
 No other roles should have direct access.

 The `data` column stores the serialized `UserAccount` object without the password.
+It now also carries the optional subscription metadata (`planProduct`, `planExpiresAt`).
+We do not maintain separate columns for these fields; `plan_expires_at` is only present inside the JSON payload and is `null` unless the payment metadata explicitly specifies a trial period.

 ### `fact_collections`